Kryusin/tools-template/README.md

 This project is a repository to be treated as a template for various tools.

 ## 各種ツール
+- biome
+    - biome.json
+- cspell
 - eslint
 - prittier
-- biome
+- tailwind
 - tsconfig
-- cspell
-- tailwind